dasch-swiss/dsp-tools/docs/dsp-tools-create-ontologies.md

 Collection of `labels` for the resource as strings with language tag (currently "en", "de", "fr" and "it" are supported).

+&emsp;

-### Super
+### **Super**

 (required)

 `"super": ["<super-resource>", "<super-resource>", ...]`

 A resource is always derived from at least one other resource.
 The most generic resource class for DSP is `Resource`.
 A resource may be derived from resources defined in external ontologies.

 The following predefined resources are provided by DSP:

-- `Resource`: A generic resource that represents an item from the real world
+- `Resource`: A generic resource representing an item from the real world.
+This is the most general case, to be used in all cases when your resource is none of the special cases below.
-- `StillImageRepresentation`: An object that is connected to a still image
+- `StillImageRepresentation`: An object representing a still image
-- `TextRepresentation`: An object that is connected to an (external) text (not yet implemented)
+- `TextRepresentation`: An object representing an (external) text (not yet implemented)
-- `AudioRepresentation`: An object representing audio data (not yet implemented)
+- `AudioRepresentation`: An object representing an audio file
 - `DDDRepresentation`: An object representing a 3-D representation (not yet implemented)
 - `DocumentRepresentation`: An object representing an opaque document (e.g. a PDF)
 - `MovingImageRepresentation`: An object representing a moving image (video, film)
-- `ArchiveRepresentation`: An object representing a archive file (e.g. Zip)
+- `ArchiveRepresentation`: An object representing an archive file (e.g. Zip)
 - `Annotation`: A predefined annotation object.
 It has automatically the following predefined properties defined:
     - `hasComment` (1-n)
     - `isAnnotationOf` (1)
-- `LinkObj`: A resource class linking together several other, generic, resource classes.
+- `LinkObj`: A resource class linking together several other resource classes.
 The class has the following
   properties:
     - `hasComment` (1-n)
     - `hasLinkTo` (1-n)
-- `Region`: Represents a simple region.
+- `Region`: Represents a region in an image.
 The class has the following properties:
     - `hasColor` (1)
     - `isRegionOf` (1)
     - `hasGeometry` (1)